charlesarcher72/silly-bot-lite/README.md

 Silly Bot Lite comes with the following key features:

-- **TradingView Integration:**
-   - Leverages TradingView alerts via webhooks for real-time market data.
+- **TradingView Integration:** Leverages TradingView alerts via webhooks for real-time market data.

-- **Binance API Integration:**
-   - Executes transactions on the Binance platform using the Binance API.
+- **Binance API Integration:** Executes transactions on the Binance platform using the Binance API.

-- **React Front End:**
-   - User-friendly front end built with React for a seamless experience.
+- **React Front End:** User-friendly front end built with React for a seamless experience.

-- **MongoDB Database:**
-   - Utilizes MongoDB for efficient data storage and retrieval.
+- **MongoDB Database:** Utilizes MongoDB for efficient data storage and retrieval.

-- **Transaction History Page:**
-   - Provides a transaction history page that displays data for transactions made by the bot.
+- **Transaction History:** Provides a transaction history page that displays data for transactions made by the bot.

-- **Token Management Page:**
-   - Features a token management page that allows you to add types of crypto tokens and set the amount you want to use for trades.
+- **Token Management:** Allows user to add types of crypto tokens and set the amount you want to use for trades.

-- **Database Management Page:**
-   - Includes a database management page that allows the user to clear the transaction history, tokens, and populate the database with sample test data.
+- **Database Management:** Allows the user to clear the transaction history, tokens, and populate the database with sample test data.

-- **Profit Analytics:**
-   - Incorporates profit analytics to analyze and display the performance and profitability of trading activities.
+- **Profit Analytics:** Provides ability to analyze and display the performance and profitability of trading activities.

 These features make Silly Bot Lite a powerful tool for cryptocurrency trading with a focus on simplicity and real-time data processing.